lbnl-science-it/OOD_training_july2022/README.md

 Contact us at hpcshelp@lbl.gov if you have any questions.

 This repository contains slides for HPC Open OnDemand training on Lawrencium cluster.
 The slides and video recording of the presentation can be access here.

+The slides are made using [Marpit](https://marpit.marp.app) markdown slide deck framework and converted to HTML format using prebuild export slide deck tool in VSCode.